10BASE2: Network design

 Some terminators have a metallic chain attached to them for grounding purposes.
-The cable should be grounded at one end.
+The cable should be grounded only at one end.
 Grounding the terminators at both may produce a ground loop and can cause network outages or data corruption when swells of electricity traverse the coaxial cabling's outer shield.

 When wiring a 10BASE2 network, special care has to be taken to ensure that cables are properly connected to all T-connectors.
 Bad contacts or shorts are especially difficult to diagnose.
 A failure at any point of the network cabling tends to prevent all communications.
 For this reason, 10BASE2 networks can be difficult to maintain and were often replaced by 10BASE-T networks, which (provided category 5 cable or better was used) also provided a good upgrade path to 100BASE-TX.

 Comparisons to 10BASE-T

 10BASE2 networks cannot generally be extended without breaking service temporarily for existing users and the presence of many joints in the cable also makes them very vulnerable to accidental or malicious disruption.
-There were proprietary systems that claimed to avoid these problems (e.g. SaferTap) but these never became widespread, possibly due to a lack of standardization.
+There were proprietary systems that claimed to avoid these problems (e.g. EAD sockets) but these never became widespread, possibly due to a lack of standardization.
 10BASE-T can be extended by making a new connection to a hub.
 A fault in a one hub connection does not necessarily compromise other connections to the hub.

-10BASE2 systems do have a number of advantages over 10BASE-T. No hub is required as with 10BASE-T, so the hardware cost is minimal, and wiring can be particularly easy since only a single wire run is needed, which can be sourced from the nearest computer.
-These characteristics mean that 10BASE2 is ideal for a small network of two or three machines, perhaps in a home where easily concealed wiring may be an advantage.
-For a larger complex office network, the difficulties of tracing poor connections make it impractical.
+10BASE2 systems did have a number of advantages over 10BASE-T. No hub is required as with 10BASE-T, so the hardware cost was minimal, and wiring was particularly easy since only a single wire run is needed, which could be sourced from the nearest computer.
+These characteristics made 10BASE2 ideal for a small network of two or three machines, perhaps in a home where easily concealed wiring was an advantage.
+For a larger complex office network, the difficulties of tracing poor connections made it impractical.
 Unfortunately for 10BASE2, by the time multiple home computer networks became common, the format had already been practically superseded by 10BASE-T.

 Comparisons to 10BASE5, use of AUI

 10BASE2 uses RG-58A/U cable or similar for a maximum segment length of 185 m as opposed to the thicker RG-8-like cable used in 10BASE5 networks with a maximum length of 500 m.
 The RG-58 type wire used by 10BASE2 was inexpensive, smaller and much more flexible than the specialized RG-8 variant.
+10BASE2 can also use RG-59 cable.

 An Ethernet network interface controller (NIC) may include the 10BASE2 transceivers and thus directly provide a 10BASE2 BNC connector (that the T-connector plugs into), or it may offer an AUI connector that external transceivers (see Medium Attachment Unit) can connect to.
 These can be transceivers for 10BASE2, but also for 10BASE5 or 10BASE-T. Some NICs offer both BNC and AUI connectors, or other combinations including BNC and 10BASE-T. With multiple connections, only one connector is designed to be used at the same time.